 If your goal is to control your anxiety, you simply have to start exercising.
-Studies have shown that there are ample benefits to exercising regularly with almost no consequences, and some studies have stated that exercise is as effective as some of the leading anti-anxiety medications.
+Studies have shown that there are ample benefits to regular exercise with very limited consequences; other studies have even stated that exercise can be as effective as consuming anti-anxiety medications.

-If you can think more positively, you'll find some relief from the effects of negative thinking on anxiety.
-That's why you may want to start a positivity journal.
+If you can think more positively, you will find some relief from the effects of negative thinking on your life.
+That is why you may want to start a positivity journal.

 A positivity journal is a logbook of only the positive things that occurred to you throughout the day, with a pre-set minimum.
 The items must be specific to the day, as detailed as possible, and not at all passive aggressive.
-You also have to always meet the minimum.
+You also have to always meet the minimum requirements.

 Examples of good entries:

 - The barista gave me my coffee for free today, because I was nice to her.